apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Practicing-spec-driven-API-development.md

     - Server code is hand-written.
     - OpenAPI document and client code are generated.

-This guide explains why spec-driven development is the recommended practice for use with Swift OpenAPI Generator.
+This guide walks through these two practices and describes how to migrate from a code-driven to a spec-driven development process to improve collaboration and consistency.

 ### (Recommended) Spec-driven development

-Starting with an API contract, before any server or client code is written, allows both the server and client teams to be involved in the API design process from the start.
+Starting with an API contract and iterating on it allows developers working on both sides of the API to be involved in the API design process from the start.

+Creating an OpenAPI document is no different, describing both the methods to call and the data structures of parameters and responses.

-The goal is to draft the initial OpenAPI document, then let both server and client teams work in parallel as they write the code necessary to implement their side, gather feedback, and propose the next version.
-This cycle never ends, however after a stable version is released, more care needs to be taken to avoid breaking changes until the next major version (learn more about API stability in <doc:API-stability-of-generated-code>.)
+By starting with a draft of an OpenAPI document, both server and client teams can work in parallel as they write the code necessary to implement their portion of the API, gather feedback, and propose any suggestions for future versions.

-Having the OpenAPI document written before the server team writes any code allows the client team to spin up a mock server that follows the proposed API, and start work on the client.

-Unblocking client teams allows for quicker iteration than a code-driven workflow, as there is less waiting of teams for one another.

 ```
                                    ┌────────────────────────────┐